Pittsburgh: Entertainment

-The Pittsburgh Zoo and PPG Aquarium, Phipps Conservatory and Botanical Gardens, and the National Aviary have served the city for over a century.
-Pittsburgh is home to the amusement park Kennywood.
-Pittsburgh is home to one of the several state licensed casinos.
-The Rivers Casino is on the North Shore along the Ohio River, just west of Carnegie Science Center and Acrisure Stadium.
+Pittsburgh is home to the Pittsburgh Zoo & Aquarium, Phipps Conservatory and Botanical Gardens, and the National Aviary, all over a century old.
+Kennywood, a classic amusement park, is located in West Mifflin, and the Rivers Casino is on the North Shore along the Ohio River, just west of Kamin Science Center and Acrisure Stadium.

-Pittsburgh is home to the world's second largest furry convention known as Anthrocon, which has been held annually at the David L. Lawrence Convention Center since 2006.
-In 2017, Anthrocon drew over 7,000 visitors and has had a cumulative economic impact of $53 million over the course of its 11 years of being hosted in Pittsburgh.

-Lifetime's reality show, Dance Moms, is filmed at Pittsburgh's Abby Lee Dance Company.
+Pittsburgh hosts Anthrocon, one of the world's largest furry conventions, which has been held annually at the David L. Lawrence Convention Center since 2006.
+In 2024, the event attracted over 17,000 visitors and has generated a cumulative economic impact of $53 million over 11 years.
+Additionally, the reality show Dance Moms is filmed at Pittsburgh's Abby Lee Dance Company.